 The only people who seem to care in-series are Nunnally, Euphemia, and Cornelia.
 And even Euphemia, who cares greatly for Clovis, is willing to completely forget about him in light of what Clovis actually did - which is implied to be not as important as revenge/justice - and stop Lelouch from hanging out with those naughty friends of his and beating up their mutual sister.
 Of course, considering the fact that Clovis committing mass murder on the inhabitants of the ghetto is blamed on those same people, his publicity is just standard Britannian policy.
 The massive turnout for his funeral IS a requirement for all school-goers.

-Sonic X at one point does this with Eggman, when he claims to have blocked the sun by accident, when he really uses it as an excuse to be a hero and sell his lights for income.
+Sonic X at one point does this with Eggman, when he claims to have blocked the sun by accident when his "Eggmoon" stops working, when he really uses it as an excuse to be a hero and sell his lights for income.
 His robot lackeys, meanwhile, switch sides more often than football supporters.
+With the aforementioned sun-blocking via his Eggmoon, Sonic goes about destroying Eggman's towers, and even Sonic's friends perceive him to be the villain until Sonic explicitly tells everybody that the Egg Moon couldn't block out the sun all the time unless Eggman was moving it by himself.

 An in-universe example in Tiger & Bunny occurs with Lunatic, a mysterious NEXT who only goes after murderers and criminals and kills them to atone for their sins.
 After years of seeing idealistic, squeaky clean heroes, fans of HeroTV love him.
 But after the regular heroes defeat Ouroboros, his popularity is short-lived,